madsmat/dfips/.github/ISSUE_TEMPLATE/defichain-improvement-proposal--dfip-.md

 ---
 name: DeFiChain Improvement Proposal (DFIP)
 about: Submission of DFIP for vote of confidence
-title: 'DFIP: <Insert title of your DFIP here>'
+title: 'DFIP: dUSD repeg by incentivise (reward) "repeg-trades" by taking dynamic swap fee from "unpeg-trades'
 labels: dfip, draft
 assignees: ''